-Three-Speed Gearing (Fig. D-F)
+Three-Speed Gearing (Fig. 3-5)

 The three-speed feature of your tool allows you to shift gears for greater versatility.
 To select speed 1 (highest torque setting), turn the tool off and permit it to stop.
-Slide the gear shifter 7 all the way forward.
+Slide the gear shifter (F) all the way forward.
 Speed 2 (middle torque and speed setting) is in the middle position.
 Speed 3 (highest speed setting) is to the rear.

 NOTE: Do not change gears when the tool is running.
 Always allow the drill to come to a complete stop before changing gears.
-If you have trouble changing gears, make sure that the gear shifter is engaged in one of the three speed settings.
+If you have trouble changing gears, depress and release the trigger switch and try again.